 - Human Development and Family Science

-Or click here for more details and more options.
+Or take a look at our handout (PDF) for more details and more options.

 Are you interested in a health profession?

 Human Ecology has health profession advisors available to help you turn your undergraduate degree into a pre-health plan.
 To meet with them, please call 785-532-5500 or come by the Dean's Office in 119 Justin Hall and ask the receptionist to schedule an appointment for you.